robertorcosta/azure-docs.pt-br/articles/cognitive-services/containers/docker-compose-recipe.md

 ocr_1    | Application started.
 Press Ctrl+C to shut down.
 ```

-## <a name="verify-the-service-availability"></a>Verificar a disponibilidade do serviço
+## <a name="verify-the-service-availability"></a>Verifique a disponibilidade do serviço

 [!INCLUDE [Tip for using docker list](../../../includes/cognitive-services-containers-docker-list-tip.md)]

-Veja alguns exemplos de saída:
+Veja a seguir um exemplo de saída:

 ```
 IMAGE ID            REPOSITORY                                                                 TAG